-Atlanta has so much to do, but sometimes you just want to get out of the city and explore what the surrounding areas have to offer!
-These places are all perfect for a day trip from Atlanta Metro.
+Atlanta has so much to do, but sometimes you just want to get out of the city and explore what the surrounding areas offer!
+We’ve compiled a list of 31 Day Trips from Atlanta.

 Each of these experiences are within ~ 3 hours- so you can get there, explore, and get back home to the comfort of your own bed!
 Make the most of your weekends by trying out one of these day trips.

 Blue Ridge is the perfect trip only 90-min from Downtown Atlanta

 Bring the kids, plan an escape with your girlfriends, pack up family visiting from out-of-town, or enjoy a few hours of solitude.
 Blue Ridge is always the answer for a delightful day trip from Atlanta.